johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-15-webpack-overview/index.md

 If you started web development after 2016, you might not realise that bundling is a relatively new concept.

 Let's roll back the clock to the late 2000's.
-This was when JavaScript development started to become mainstream.
+This was when JavaScript development started to go mainstream.
 Around that time, jQuery was becoming popular and the web was a very different place.
 We didn't have the same tools we have today.
 We didn't have npm, we didn't have webpack, we didn't have React, we didn't have TypeScript.
 We didn't even have ES2015.
 We were still writing JavaScript in ES5.

 So what did building a front end application look like back then?
-Well, I was a web developer back then, and I can tell you that it was a lot of work.
+Well, I was a web developer, and I can tell you that it was a lot of work.
 To make a simple app you would have to:

 - Go to the websites of libraries you wanted to use, usually jQuery and jQuery UI.
 - Download the library files you needed (both `jquery-1.4.4.js` and the minified `jquery-1.4.4.min.js` because there weren't minification tools back then)
-- Include the library files in your HTML file, and significantly **before** other JavaScript files that would depend upon jQuery.
+- Include the library files in your HTML file using `script` tags, and significantly **before** other JavaScript files that would depend upon jQuery.
 - For bonus points, you would also download the jQuery UI CSS files and include them in your HTML file.
 - For extra bonus points, you would figure out a way to serve up non-minified versions of your JavaScript files in development, and minified versions in production.